 Once there, be sure to:

-- Log in using your campus ID and password
+Log in to LORA Self-Service using your campus ID and password

 It’s also a good idea to sign up for emergency alerts on Ready NOLA, which will issue a text message directly to your cell phone in the event of a citywide emergency.